mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ```

 That's right, it's just a shortcut, but I found myself using this idiom so
-often, so I defined this.
+often, so I included it in the public lexer API.

 Second, we have `nonIndented`.
 This allows to make sure that some input is
-not indented, just wrap parser for that input in `nonIndented` and you're
+not indented.
+Just wrap a parser in `nonIndented` and you're done.
-done.

 `nonIndented` is trivial to write as well: